jetsoncontrols/ha-unifi-energy-helper/INSTALL.md

 ## What Gets Created

-For each PoE port on your UniFi switches, the integration creates:
+For each PoE port or PDU outlet on your UniFi devices, the integration creates:

-- **1 Energy Sensor** per PoE port
+- **1 Energy Sensor** per PoE port or PDU outlet
-  - Entity ID format: `sensor.<device_name>_port_X_energy`
+  - Entity ID format:
+    - PoE: `sensor.<device_name>_port_X_energy`
+    - PDU: `sensor.<device_name>_outlet_X_energy`
   - Unit: kWh (kilowatt-hours)
   - Device Class: Energy
   - State Class: Total Increasing (for Energy Dashboard compatibility)
-  - Tracks energy consumption for that specific port
+  - Tracks energy consumption for that specific port/outlet

 - **1 Reset Button** per energy sensor
-  - Entity ID format: `button.<device_name>_port_X_reset_energy`
+  - Entity ID format:
+    - PoE: `button.<device_name>_port_X_reset_energy`
+    - PDU: `button.<device_name>_outlet_X_reset_energy`
-  - Allows you to zero the energy accumulation for that port
+  - Allows you to zero the energy accumulation for that port/outlet
   - Appears as a diagnostic entity under the same device

+**Examples**:
-**Example**: A UniFi switch with 24 PoE ports will have 24 energy sensors and 24 reset buttons, all grouped under the switch device.
+- A UniFi switch with 24 PoE ports will have 24 energy sensors and 24 reset buttons, all grouped under the switch device.
+- A UniFi PDU with 6 outlets will have 6 energy sensors and 6 reset buttons, all grouped under the PDU device.

 ## Using with Energy Dashboard